aporeto-inc/trireme-lib/docs/linux_processes.md

 an AWS environment, the ami ID, VPC ID, subnet, SELinux/AppArmor labels and so on.
 The possibilities are unlimited.

-Essentially by associating custom and system metadata with a process, Trireme allows you to create a "contextual identity" for every Linux process.
+By associating custom and system metadata with a process, Trireme allows you to create a "contextual identity" for every Linux process.
 You can then use this identity to control access over the network without worrying about IP addresses and port numbers.
 It is the identity that matters.